rob-blackbourn/blog/_posts/2020-07-01-wasi-marshalling.md

 errors through the `perror` function which returns and error and reports the cause to stderr.

-There are a small bunh of functions we need to support here.
+There are a small bunch of functions we need to support here.
 The final outcode is the following set of imports to the WebAssembly.

 ```javascript